Documentation

 Responsive values

-One of the critical points of flexibility and scalability is to have a component ready to be displayed on every possible device.
+One of the critical points of flexibility and scalability is having a component that is ready to be displayed on any possible device.

-Instead of creating specific props to attend to devices' typical scenarios, leverage from the VTEX Responsive Values app to enable your component's props to accept different values by device, such as desktop and mobile.
+Instead of creating specific props to handle typical device scenarios, leverage the VTEX Responsive Values app to enable the component props to accept different values from devices, such as desktop and mobile.

 ✅ Do❌ Don't